soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/threat-trackers.md

 [Office 365 Threat Investigation and Response](office-365-ti.md) capabilities enable your organization's security team to discover and take action against cybersecurity threats.
 Office 365 Threat Investigation and Response capabilities include Threat Tracker features, including Noteworthy trackers.
 Read this article to get an overview of these new features and next steps.

 > [!IMPORTANT]
-> Office 365 Threat Intelligence is now part of Office 365 Advanced Threat Protection Plan 2, with additional threat protection capabilities.
+> Office 365 Threat Intelligence is now Office 365 Advanced Threat Protection Plan 2, along with additional threat protection capabilities.
 To learn more, see [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).

 ## What are Threat Trackers?